EzzOps/TechnicalDemo/README.md

 | Standard C Library (musl by default) | No Package Manager or Shell | No Package Manager |
 | General-Purpose | Secure-by-Default | Specialized for Minimalistic Deployments |

+Building a Wolfi Package
+it’s important to note that Wolfi is rather new; it just recently crossed the mark of 1,000 packages in the Wolfi OS repository.
+That means some packages that you would find in a more established distro won’t be available yet in Wolfi all packages are built directly from source and signed with cryptographic What is Wolfi and how does it compare to Alpine?
+Wolfi is our Linux undistro designed from the ground up to support newer computing paradigms such as containers.
+Although Wolfi has a few similar design principles as Alpine (such as using apk), it is a different distribution that is focused on supply chain security.
+Unlike Alpine, Wolfi does not currently build its own Linux kernel, instead relying on the host environment (e.g. a container runtime) to provide one.

+Can I use Wolfi on the Desktop?
+No. Wolfi is an un-distro, or distroless base to be used within the container / OCI ecosystem.
+Desktop distributions require additional software that is out of scope for Wolfi’s roadmap.

+---

+# Documentation for `gcr.io/distroless/base`, `gcr.io/distroless/base-nossl` and `gcr.io/distroless/static`

+## Image Contents

+This image contains a minimal Linux, glibc-based system.
+It is intended for use directly by "mostly-statically compiled" languages like Go, Rust or D.

+Statically compiled applications (Go) that do not require libc can use the `gcr.io/distroless/static` image, which contains:

+* ca-certificates
+* A /etc/passwd entry for a root user
+* A /tmp directory
+* tzdata

+Applications that require libc but do not need libssl can use the `gcr.io/distroless/base-nossl`, which contains all of the packages in `gcr.io/distroless/static`, and

+* glibc

+Most other applications (and Go apps that require libc/cgo) should start with `gcr.io/distroless/base`, which contains all of the packages in `gcr.io/distroless/static`, and

+* glibc
+* libssl
+* openssl (only debian11, removed from debian12 onward)

+## Usage

+Users are expected to include their compiled application and set the correct cmd in their image.
+---
+# Documentation for `gcr.io/distroless/cc`

+## Image Contents

+This image contains a minimal Linux, glibc runtime for "mostly-statically compiled" languages like Rust and D.

+Specifically, the image contains everything in the [base image](../base/README.md), plus:

+* libgcc1 and its dependencies.

+## Usage

+Users are expected to include their compiled application and set the correct CMD in their image.